TIBlock/secretSantatizer/README.md

 ## Features
 This is a list of features I would like to implement in this project:
-- Create list of participants for a Secret Santa gift exchange
+- Create list of participants for a Secret Santa gift exchange.
-- Mark which of the participants is in a couple to prevent them from being matched (optional)
+- Mark which of the participants is in a couple to prevent them from being matched. (optional)
-- Mail out matches to each participant anonymously
+- Mail out matches to each participant anonymously.
   - This app will also mail the list creator anonymously.
 That way even they do not know who they matched with in the dawing.

+## Potential Features
+This is a list of potential features to expand the web application:
+- User accounts/authentication to allow user's to save lists.
+  - Edit past lists.